issacdowling/issacdowling.com/content/posts/blog/why-my-watch-needed-debloating-280723/index.md

 - com.android.providers.calendar
 - com.google.android.apps.walletnfcrel

-I disabled these in the app settings afterwards, and I'm pretty sure you'll see an issue.
+I disabled these in the app settings afterwards, (or removed installed upgrades if that was the only option) and I'm pretty sure you'll see the issue.
 ![The menu to disable an app](fossil-wearos-diesel-disable.png)
 - Diesel
 - Fit